MVP in Insurance

 Companies strive for a perfect IT solution that would support all aspects of their activity, yet almost each and every one of them is somehow limited: InsurTechs – by capital, corporations – by lack of flexibility.

-Let’s take an example of a company that came up with an idea for a really innovative insurance product.
-In order to be successful and ahead of competition, you need to start sales as soon as possible.
-Everything you require at the very beginning is a sales front-end.
 The best solution would be to implement a module system, which can be expanded as required in the future.
 Then, after successful launch, a company can decide which direction it wants to thrive.
 It can even decide to run a fully-fledged insurance business, where back-office or claims modules will be necessary.
-This issue can easily be solved by Altkom Insurance Service, a modular core system (end2end) provided by Altkom Software & Consulting.
-Thanks to microservice architecture, each of its modules can be implemented separately.
-It can be expanded with new modules and functionalities or even integrated with foreign systems.

 Product innovation – possibility to test a new approach to the sales path for existing products ® multicalculation for own brand products from different systems.